chevah/scame/README.rst

 Scame is a fork of pocket-lint.

-It continues to be a composite linter and style checker.
+It continues to be a composite linter and style checker target on Python.

 It has the following goals: